Free provider legal helpline for international recruitment questions

 Market Rating

 Having conducted a tender process for the community equipment service in 2022/2023, there were a very small number of high quality and motivated providers in the market.
 A review of the contract awards for community equipment in 2024 and 2025 has led to the view that one provider (Medequip) are being awarded a large majority of the most recent contracts.
 This along with reviews of the financial standing of the main competitors leads to concerns of potential monopolistic control in the near future, this will be monitored.
+This feedback has been provided to the ECC Executive Director of Adult Social Care in response to questions from the Local Government Association (LGA).

 The Council anticipates that demand for the service will remain high as more people are supported to live in their own homes and with an aging population.
 It is thought that the staffing of the equipment service for the next five years will not represent a significant challenge, outside of occupational therapy resource which continues to be a challenge across many markets.